odubno/gauss-naive-bayes/README.md

 # Authors

 * **Oleh Dubno** - [github.odubno](http://odubno.github.io/)
+  - Code and the images.
 * **Danny Argov** - [github.datargov](http://github.com/datargov/)
+  - Wording and the logic of text.

 See the list of [contributors](https://github.com/odubno/naive_bayes/graphs/contributors) who participated in this project.